The global proppants market is forecast to grow at a CAGR of 9.9%, reaching USD 15.7 billion in 2031 from USD 9.8 billion in 2026.

 In this regard, increased extraction efforts lead to greater demand for proppants because they are crucial for maximum well productivity.
 Thus, increased energy-consuming factors, coupled with investment in oil and gas production, expand the use of proppants in drilling operations worldwide.

 Considering the global shift toward cleaner fuel sources, the shale gas application would likely be one of the fastest-growing applications in the proppants market.
 Natural gas plays an important role in this fuel shift as a transitional fuel.
 Heavy investment in hydraulic fracturing technologies, especially in the U.S. and parts of Asia, has led to the development of shale reserves.
 With extraction becoming much easier with these hydraulic fracturing technologies, the demand for proppants also increases.
-Following this, the Council for Geoscience (CGS) launched a shale gas research project to reveal South Africa's shale gas exploration unknowns and assumptions.
-The initiative also aims to develop scientific abilities in shale gas exploration, which is a relatively new idea in the country.
-The Department of Mineral Resources funds the initiative while also helping the government make educated decisions concerning shale gas in South Africa.
+Following this, the Council for Geoscience (CGS) launched a shale gas research project to reveal unknowns and clarify assumptions surrounding South Africa's shale gas exploration.
+The initiative also aims to develop scientific capabilities in shale gas exploration, which is a relatively new idea in the country.
+The Department of Mineral Resources funds the initiative, also helping the government make educated decisions concerning shale gas in South Africa.

-Moreover, advancements in technologies like multistage and horizontal drilling increase the efficiency of production, which in turn requires a greater quantity of proppants to be utilized to sustain fracture conductivity.
-In addition, growth in energy demands and sustainable development also drive innovations in shale gas proppant application, boosting the market segment rapidly.
+Moreover, advancements in technologies like multistage and horizontal drilling increase the efficiency of production, which in turn requires a greater quantity of proppants to sustain fracture conductivity.
+In addition, growth in energy demand and sustainable development also drive innovations in shale gas proppant application, boosting the market segment rapidly.

 The proppants market in the Asia Pacific region is expected to grow significantly due to various factors.
 Growing industrialization and urbanization in China and India, coupled with the energy demand, have led to increased exploration and production of oil and gas, particularly shale gas.
-In the region, large shale resources give major opportunities for hydraulic fracturing, which is the driver for proppants for these services.
+In the region, large shale resources present major opportunities for hydraulic fracturing, which drives the demand for proppants in these services.
 For instance, China’s National Energy Agency set a domestic crude oil production target of some 1.5 billion barrels for 2022 after the government announced in May 2022 that it would enhance crude oil exploration and production.
-The NOCs further stated that, owing to Chinese demand for energy security, CAPEX was up by only 4.6% in 2022 over 2021 for actual capital spending.
+The NOCs further stated that, owing to Chinese demand for energy security, CAPEX was up by 4.6% in 2022 compared to 2021 for actual capital spending.
 Other than Saudi Aramco, the second and third-biggest CAPEX plans for 2022 belong to PetroChina and Sinopec.
-Sinopec pumped 281.2 million barrels of crude oil in 2022, which is higher than the 1.5 percent of crude oil pumped 2021.
+Sinopec pumped 281.2 million barrels of crude oil in 2022, representing a 1.5 percent increase over the volume pumped in 2021.

-Investment in the oil and gas industry is also encouraged by policies that support decentralized energy generation and a landmark decrease in the importation of energy resources.
-Moreover, in March 2023, Aramco started constructing a giant integrated Refinery and petrochemical complex in NE Asia in China in association with NORINCO Group and Panjin Xincheng Industrial Group.
+Investment in the oil and gas industry is also encouraged by policies that support decentralized energy generation and a significant decrease in the importation of energy resources.
+Moreover, in March 2023, Aramco started constructing a giant integrated Refinery and petrochemical complex in Northeast Asia (China) in association with NORINCO Group and Panjin Xincheng Industrial Group.

-Apart from this, inter-local and international firm collaboration continues to promote the transfer of technology and skills, ensuring efficient usage of proppants during hydraulic fracturing processes.
-It will lead to increased energy needs in the region and will mean extracting more oil and natural gas.
+Apart from this, local and international firm collaboration continues to promote the transfer of technology and skills, ensuring efficient usage of proppants during hydraulic fracturing processes.
+This will lead to increased energy needs in the region and will mean extracting more oil and natural gas.

 | Report Metric | Details |